 Trailer King designed the tire’s shoulder to prevent heat buildup, which would degrade the rubber, cause over-inflation, or even lead to a blowout.
 The design extends the good traction and the overall longevity of the tire’s tread.

 Its nylon overlay construction and 65 PSI further support higher load whether you use the tires for boat, utility, or RV trailers.
 Its enhanced center groove and D load rating ensures stability and consistent tracking while driving at an M speed rating.
+For another one of the best trailer tires, check out the Maxxis M8008 ST Radial Trailer Tire.
+This product performs well with excellent shock absorption, and the advanced tread compound is designed to improve your vehicle’s fuel economy and tread life by decreasing rolling resistance.
+Its double steel construction also makes the tire stronger and provides towing stability.
 And since you are upgrading your trailer, you may want to outfit your vehicle with the best truck floor mats while you are at it.

 Wider from sidewall to sidewall compared to the ST205, the ST225 tire can help stabilize your trailer, especially if it tends to sway despite even cargo distribution.